adgatemedia/adgate-rewards-android-sdk/README.md

    final HashMap<String, String> subids = new HashMap<String, String>();
    subids.put("s2", "my sub id");

-   AdGateMedia adGateMedia = new AdGateMedia(wallCode,userName);
+   AdGateMedia adGateMedia = new AdGateMedia(wallCode,userId);
    adGateMedia.showOfferWall(subids, YourActivity.this);

 ```

-Remember to set `wallCode` and `userName` to the appropriate values.
+Remember to set `wallCode` and `userId` to the appropriate values.
 You can get your AdGate Rewards wall code from the [Dashboard](https://panel.adgatemedia.com/affiliate/vc-walls).
-The `userName` values can be any alphanumeric string.
+The `userId` values can be any alphanumeric string.
 You may add up to 4 subid strings to the HashMap: s2, s3, s4, and s5.

 ###3.
 Demo app